ToolJet/ToolJet/docs/docs/marketplace/plugins/jira.md

 </div>

 :::tip
-You can generate a personal access token from your Jira account **Manage account** section.
+You can generate a personal access token from your Jira account **Manage account > Security > API Tokens** section.
 :::

 ## Querying Jira